Hugo Sperrle: World War II

-Sperrle developed a reputation as gourmet, whose private transport aircraft featured a refrigerator to keep his wines cool, and although as corpulent as Göring, he was reliable and as ruthless as his superior.
+Sperrle developed a reputation as a gourmet, whose private transport aircraft featured a refrigerator to keep his wines cool, and although as corpulent as Göring, he was reliable and as ruthless as his superior.
 Sperrle wanted his air fleet to take a more aggressive stance and won over Göring.
 On 13 September 1939 he was authorised to undertake long-range high altitude reconnaissance missions at extreme altitudes.
 Sperrle had already taken the initiative on 4 September when I./KG 53 carried out such an operation.
 Photographic operations over France authorised by the OKL began on 21 September, which the Oberkommando der Wehrmacht did not sanction until four days later.
 Sperrle lost eight aircraft over 21–24 November 1939, but succeeded in obtaining good reconnaissance results.
 The losses prompted his use of fighter escorts on the return journey.
 Reconnaissance operations were eased when Sperrle received KG 27 and KG 55 once the Polish campaign had ended.